xobotyi/cnbuilder/README.md

 [Babel](http://babeljs.io/) to pull untranspiled version of package.
 See some tips on wiring thing up: [https://2ality.com/2017/06/pkg-esnext.html](https://2ality.com/2017/06/pkg-esnext.html)

+Use it wherever and however you want - node.js or webpack, CJS or ESM modules!

 ```javascript
 var cnb = require("cnbuilder");